 Guide to Driving In Sweden - Drive Safe in Sweden

-Are there any special requirements for driving in Sweden?
+Are there any special requirements for driving or hiring a car in Sweden?

 It is possible to drive the whole length of Sweden in a car.
 If you are arriving there from the United Kingdom you'll drive to Sweden through Europe via Denmark.
 If you are making the spectacular road trip you'll probably use the majestic Øresund Fixed Link bridge which joins Copenhagen in Denmark to Malmö in Sweden.

 Speed limits are very strictly observed in Sweden with a maximum 30 km/h limit for residential areas.
 Electronic signs will inform you of any changes to the normal speed limits.
 As in the UK, speed limit signs have a red circle with a black number.
 You should be aware that animals can run out into the road in Sweden commonly large animlas like elk and moose.